BNN-UPC/ignnition/examples/Radio_resource_allocation/README.md

 The model is trained in an unsupervised way with a custom loss function which maximizes the weighted sum rate of the network, by using the predicted power value together with the channel losses with other pairs and the power of the additive noise.
-For more details, checkthe paper's discussion in [[1]](#scalable-radio).
+For more details, check the paper's discussion in [[1]](#scalable-radio).

 ## Running the example